Langfo/spring-stuff/README.md

 ## Overview

-A sample demonstrating the new capabilities of Spring Framework Version 4.2 to build a WebSocket Client.
+A sample Spring Boot application demonstrating the new capabilities of Spring Framework Version 4.2 to build a WebSocket Client.